types of porcelain tiles

 Q 1: What is the main difference between porcelain and ceramic tiles?

 A: Porcelain tiles are made from more refined clay and fired at higher temperatures (1,200-1,400°C) than ceramic tiles, resulting in a denser, less porous product with water absorption of 0.5% or less.
-Ceramic tiles typically have water absorption rates above 0.5% and are less dense.
+Ceramic tiles typically have water absorption rates above 0.5% and are less dense, so they are not strong as porcelain tile, and the anti-stain is not as good as porcelain tile.

 Q 2: Are porcelain tiles suitable for outdoor use?